-For students in the College of Business, LES 306 and 307 together or their equivalents are not acceptable in lieu of LES 305.
+For students in the College of Business, LES 306 or its equivalent is not acceptable in lieu of LES 305.

 LES 306 Business Law.
 (3) A

 Legal and ethical aspects of contracts, sales, commercial paper, secured transactions, documents of title, letters of credit, and bank deposits and collections.